Euro-Mir

 Euro-Mir is a space-themed spinning roller coaster located at Europa-Park in Rust, Germany.
 Unlike most spinning coasters, the cars do not spin freely, but are rotated by motors at set points during the ride.
 It was designed by Franz Mack and opened in 1997.

 The ride is modeled on the Soviet/Russian space station Mir.
 It consists of five cylindrical towers, with the ride simulating a trip into space and re-entry into the Earth's atmosphere.
 The largest tower, which contains the helical lift hill, is a dodecagon, 25 ft across and 92 ft high while the maximum drop of the ride is 86 ft.
 The ride opened in 1997 and carries nine trains, each comprising four circular spinning cars.
 Riders are seated back to back in pairs, with a maximum of 16 riders per train.

 The attraction's theming was designed by P&P Projects.

+On March 25, 2026, Europa Park announced that the 2026 season would be the last season of operation for Euro-Mir and that it would close for redevelopment at the end of the season.